Subjects and Curriculum | Epsom College

 Practical work is central to the A-level and students are expected to carry out 16 practicals as part of their studies.

 Throughout a pupils’ time at the College, numerous enrichment opportunities are available in Biology.
-These include Biology Extension sessions, the Biology Olympiad, The dissection club (led by L6th students) and the Wildlife photographer competition.
+These include Biology extension sessions, the Biology Olympiad, the Dissection Club (led by Lower Sixth students) and the Wildlife Photographer Competition.
 In line with the College’s medical history, the provision to support pupils applying for medical-related degrees is also superb, with specialist timetabled lessons being offered to pupils with interests in this area.
-The college also regularly welcomes guest speakers and runs various field trips, with the next one heading to Mexico in the summer of 2023.
+The college also regularly welcomes guest speakers and runs various field trips.

 Contact The Head of Biology